EXPLORE AREAS OF INTEREST

 - Clinical Exome Sequencing

-Test results for genetic diagnoses and risk assessment using NGS technologies resulted in publications in highly reputable biomedical journals including Nature and Nature Medicine; attesting to the high caliber and quality of the gene panel design offered by the company.
+Results from genetic diagnoses and research performed at Otogenetics resulted in publications in highly reputable biomedical journals including Nature and Nature Medicine; attesting to the high caliber and quality of the gene panel design offered by the company.
 Otogenetics also assists medical schools in training a new generation of medical students in Precision Medicine.